rbatis/rbatis/rbexec/Readme.md

 ## rbexec

-* this is an Executor abstraction layer  for impl  any `crud!` and `rbatis-macro-driver`
+* this is an Executor abstraction layer  for any crate support `crud!` and `rbatis-macro-driver`